halderavik/OE_survey_questionnaire_translation/prd.md

 - **Excel Format Only**: Limited to Excel input/output
 - **English Translation**: Output only in English
 - **Basic Column Structure**: Single column input required
+- **Sequential Processing**: Questions processed one by one in order

 ### Future Enhancements (Post-MVP)
-- Multiple file batch processing
+- Multiple file sequential processing
 - Support for CSV and other formats
 - Translation to multiple target languages
 - Advanced column mapping options